 • Vitamin C tends to dissipate with exposure to air, so it’s best to drink this smoothie right away.
 Or, you can cover any leftover smoothie and store it in the refrigerator for up to 2 days.

 • This recipe is quite versatile.
 You can adapt the choice of fruits to include frozen fruit or fresh fruit of your choice.
-You can also use orange juice instead of milk if you like.
+You can also use orange juice instead of milk if you like (see my list of orange juice substitutes).

 Recipe FAQs

-Can I use any kind of orange for this recipe?
+Can I use any kind of orange in an orange smoothie?

 Yes!
 I have made it using both cara cara oranges and naval oranges.